Effective Lymph Nodes Detection in CT Scans Using Location Debiased Query Selection and Contrastive Query Representation in Transformer: Experiments

 \subsection{Datasets and Evaluation Metrics}

-\textbf{LN datasets:} Seven LN datasets are collected and curated including 1067 patients with 10,000+ annotated LNs containing various body parts (neck, chest, and upper abdomen) and different diseases (head \& neck cancer, esophageal cancer, lung cancer, COVID, and other diseases).
+\textbf{LN datasets:} Seven LN datasets are collected and curated including 1067 patients with 10,000+ annotated LNs containing various body parts (neck, chest, and upper abdomen) and different diseases (head \& neck cancer, esophageal cancer, lung cancer, COVID, and other diseases), which will be public available for download \footnote{\href{https://github.com/CSCYQJ/ECCV24_LN_DETR}{https://github.com/CSCYQJ/ECCV24\_LN\_DETR}}.
 The detailed patient number, LN number, imaging protocol, and evaluation setting are summarized in Table~\ref{tab:dataset}.
 While NIH-LN~\cite{bouget2023mediastinal} is a public LN dataset, the rest six datasets are collected from five clinical centers.
 We use NIH-LN and 4 datasets from Center 1-3 (covering head \& neck, esophageal and lung cancers) as the \textbf{internal dataset} to develop and internally test the model performance.
 Datasets from Center4 and 5 are used as \textbf{independent external testing set}, where Center4-Mul.~contains three different types of patients, \ie, lung cancer, esophageal cancer, and infectious lung disease.
 For the five internal datasets, we randomly split each dataset into 70\% training, 10\% validation, and 20\% testing at the patient level.
 Training and validation data from the five datasets are used together to develop and select the LN detection model, and rest testing patients from the five datasets are reserved to report the internal testing results.

 \textbf{Universal lesion datasets:} NIH DeepLesion consists of $32,735$ lesions from $4427$ patients.
 It contains a variety of lesions including lung nodules, liver/kidney/ bone lesions, enlarged LNs, and so on.
 We use the official training/validation/test split and report results on the test set.